 Maktub: The space we’d dreamed of

 The Maktub Center for bone marrow transplants is our dream come true!
 We opened it three years ago, and so far 142 children and teenagers have passed through its doors to receive a transplant.
-Maktub is a pioneering center with top-quality sanitary conditions so that our little ones can make it through the isolation period in a friendly, colorful environment with lots of natural light that minimizes as much as possible the idea of being in a hospital.
+Maktub is a pioneering center with top-notch sanitary conditions so that our little ones can make it through the isolation period in a friendly, colorful environment with lots of natural light that helps them feel less like they are stuck in a hospital.

-The center gets it name from a movie directed by our president, Paco Arango.
-All the money raised from the movie went towards the center, which is at the Hospital Niño Jesús in Madrid.
+The center gets its name from a movie directed by our president, Paco Arango.
+All the money raised from the movie went towards the center, within the Hospital Niño Jesús in Madrid.
 With a cost of €1 million, Maktub is one of Aladina’s largest projects, along with the recently debuted children’s ICU at the Hospital Niño Jesús.

-Each detail has been carefully planned so that our little ones are comfortable: natural light that comes in directly from the Retiro park’s gardens, six large isolation rooms that give them space to move around and exercise, rounded corners that make the area feel cozier, colorful decoration to cheer the kids up, and even special artificial lighting designed to increase their visual comfort.
+Each detail has been carefully planned so that our little ones are comfortable: natural light that comes in directly from Retiro park’s gardens, six large isolation rooms that give them space to move around and exercise, rounded corners that make the area feel cozier, colorful decoration to cheer the kids up, and even special artificial lighting designed to increase their visual comfort.

 Their smiles are the best reward!